bjornharvold/bearchoke/README.md

 The last requirement for Lineman is that you have [PhantomJS](http://phantomjs.org/download.html) installed and on your PATH.

 ## Grunt
 Once you have installed Lineman, Grunt is next.
-This one is simple.
-Just type this in your Terminal / Command Prompt:
+Type this in your Terminal / Command Prompt:

 	$ npm install -g grunt-cli